 His books include the "Summer of ’68," "High Heat," "Red Rain" and "Castro’s Curveball."
 His writing has appeared in The New York Times, National Geographic, Gargoyle, Washingtonian, GQ and Esquire.

 Pulitzer Prize winner David Maraniss calls Wendel’s work “a winning mix of science, biography and mythology.”
 The New York Times, in an Editor's Choice Selection, describes his writing as “sensitive and scrupulous.”

-His new book, "CANCER CROSSINGS: A Brother, His Doctors and the Quest for a Cure to Childhood Leukemia," will be a February 2018 release.
+His new book, "Cancer Crossings: A Brother, His Doctors and the Quest for a Cure to Childhood Leukemia," will be released in Spring 2018.